Updated: Sep 3, 2020

 If your employees are silent - beware.
 Your best and brightest may be on their way out.

-So how do small businesses compete and rise the the great business challenge of retention and engagement?
-Some simple yet key areas to focus on would be:
+So how do small businesses compete and rise to the great business challenge of retention and engagement?
+Some simple, yet key areas to focus on could be:

 At this most simplistic level, effective HR Planning must start with measurement, some examples to start with could be;

-You might like to read more within our white paper: Retaining Employees
+You might also like to download a free copy of our White Paper: Retaining Employees